alexvorxx/zink-xlib-termux/docs/envvars.rst

    enable validation of captured acceleration structures.
 Can be useful if RRA crashes upon opening a trace.

+.. envvar:: RADV_RRA_TRACE_HISTORY_SIZE

+   set the ray history buffer size when capturing RRA traces (default value is 100MiB, small buffers may result in incomplete traces)

+.. envvar:: RADV_RRA_TRACE_RESOLUTION_SCALE

+   decrease the resolution used for dumping the ray history resolution when capturing RRA traces.
+This allows for dumping every Nth invocation along each dispatch dimension.

 .. envvar:: ACO_DEBUG

    a comma-separated list of named flags, which do various things: